Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

   - `AZURE_CLIENT_ID`, containing the ID of the user/service principal to authenticate as.
   - `AZURE_CLIENT_SECRET`, containing a client secret created belonging to the same user/service principal.

-To learn more about service principals, read [Application and service principal objects in Azure Active Directory][app-register-service-principal]
+To learn more about service principals, see [Application and service principal objects in Azure Active Directory][app-register-service-principal].

 ```ts
 /**